emile-bernard/Do-Good-Software-Companies/README.md

 ## Application Areas

-## Better Management Of Natural Resources
+## Better Management Of Natural Resources :herb:

 ## Pollution Reduction
 [**Rally Software**](): Greening up the IT industry.
 Rally wants to become a model in making the IT industry be greener.
 It is benchmarking its "waste per employee" to compare to other companies and industries.